rabbit3dcustom/esphome-jk-bms-documentation/esphome-jk-bms-component/README.md

 ## Supported devices

 JK-PBx models with software version above 15.32 are using the implemented protocol and should be supported.
+Tested also with V19

 - JK-PB2A16S-20P, hw 15.XA, sw 15.32 to 15.41
+- JK-PB2A16S-20P, hw 19   , sw 19.03 to 19.05

 Other PB models should work, but not tested.

 ## Untested devices

-- JK-PB hw 19.XA
 - JK-PB hw 14.XA

 ## Requirements